cert-manager/website/content/docs/getting-started/README.md

 Registration requires a credit card or bank account details.
 Visit the [Get started with Google Cloud](https://cloud.google.com/docs/get-started) page and follow the instructions.

-> ℹ️ If you have never used Google Cloud before, you may be eligible for the
+> 💵 If you have never used Google Cloud before, you may be eligible for the
 > [Google Cloud Free
 > Program](https://cloud.google.com/free/docs/gcp-free-tier/#free-trial), which
 > gives you a 90-day trial period that includes $300 in free Cloud Billing